adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 22.7 $\pm$ 0.1|  9.7 $\pm$ 0.2| 2.495 $\pm$ 0.135|440 $\pm$ 9.3|1.1 $\pm$ 0.06|0.288 $\pm$ 0.0167|

 ![Peaks for Piezo Calibration](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Figures/peaksExample1_15cm.jpg)
-*For finding the piezo calibration the free spectral range was found as the difference in time between periodic peaks.
+*Figure: For finding the piezo calibration the free spectral range was found as the difference in time between periodic peaks.
 This allowed us to calculate the calibration constant.
 Also seen here is the ramp voltage that was recorded, which should range from 0 V to 47.8 V but instead varies from -0.1 V to 0.92 V. Because of this the ramp data was not used and a new linear line was used based off the recorded applied voltage*

 ![FT Analysis method](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/20180312-FT-15cmRawData.jpg)
-*We chose to try to find the periodicity of the the graph by taking the fast fourier transform (FFT) of the data and finding the fundamental frequencies.
+*Figure: We chose to try to find the periodicity of the the graph by taking the fast fourier transform (FFT) of the data and finding the fundamental frequencies.
 For the first graph we found that the frequency found was 480 Hz and was comparable to the measured frequency of 476 Hz.
 We went against this method however because the resolution in frequencies was very broad and gave us very little variability.*

 We find that the piezo calibration is a a function of the peak to peak driving voltages.
 This is likely due to some sort of non-linear response in the controller piezo stack.
 Ideally, this calibration would be constant and independent of all variables that may change in the experiment.
 In general, we find that the calibration is significantly lower than Thor Labs specification.
 For low voltages however, we get values close to or at least on the order of the calibration value.
 This leads us to believe that specification is probably given for a driving voltage around 0V.